- Regular price

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Weak vigour and precocious with an upright growth pattern, good crops.
-Susceptible to canker and crown rot but resistant to brown rot and very resistant to scab.
+Growth Habits and Disease Resistance: Low vigour producing an upright, compact growth habit.
+Precocious with good crops, spur bearing.
+Susceptible to canker and crown rot but resistant to brown rot and resistant to scab.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)